florvela/YOLO-Training-Optimization-Pose-Estimation-and-Tracking/README.md

 # YOLOv5, YOLOv7, and YOLOv8 Model Training and Optimization

-This repository contains the code for training YOLOv5, YOLOv7, and YOLOv8 models for object detection using Python 3.
+This repository contains the code for the training and optimization of YOLOv5, YOLOv7, and YOLOv8 models for object detection using Python 3.
 These models are widely used for real-time object detection tasks due to their accuracy and efficiency.
-The models are trained on a custom Roboflow dataset.
+The work involves training these models with a custom Roboflow dataset, and the use of optimization techniques utilizing OpenVINO and apache TVM, adding an extra layer of performance.
+Additionally, we dive into the world of tracking and pose estimation using yolov8-pose.

 The project is currently in development, and welcome to contributions and collaborations.

 ## [001-Datasets](001-Datasets)